This apple and plum crumble is warming, jammy and delicious. With an easy crumble topping and a hint of spice it's perfect for a cozy night in.

-- Put the fruit into individual.
-Put lots of fruit in each ramakin, it will cook down a lot when it bakes.
+- Put lots of fruit in each ramakin, it will cook down a lot when it bakes.
 Add the crumble topping.

 - Cover with foil and bake for about one hour and fifteen minutes.
 Turn the oven up to 390°F (200°C/180°C fan forced), remove the foil covers and bake for a further 15 minutes or until the top is golden brown and crunch.